-- Position of Construction Resident Engineer (Int.) of both packages are vacant for long period time - Position Resettlement Specialist (Nat.) is vacant for long period of time.
+- Position of Construction Resident Engineer (Int.) for Package 01 has been vacant since August 2018 - Position Resettlement Specialist (Nat.) is vacant for a long period of time.

 Table 6: Status of Deployment of Most Critical Staff of DDCS&PMS Consultant